 A large number of Java-based programs require Java Runtime Environment (JRE) to run smoothly regardless of operating systems.
 For development purposes, most IDEs like Eclipse and NetBeans require Java Development Kit (JDK) installed on the machine.
 Whether you are a newbie developer looking forward to learning development or perhaps an application you have installed requires you to have Java installed on your system, we have you covered.
 Setting up of JAVA_HOME path is quite easy.

-In this tutorial, we are going to learn how to install JDK on Ubuntu 18.04 LTS and then set up the java home path.
-Let’s start with installing JDK first.
+In this tutorial, we are going to learn how to install JDK on Ubuntu 18.04 and 20.04 and then set up the java home path.
+Let’s start by installing the JDK first.

 Install OpenJDK on Ubuntu